paulomarc49/ETo_climate/README.md

 - `netcdf-f`
 - `pnetcdf`

-#### 1.1.2 Install and Configure WRF
+### 2.2.
+WRF Domain
-The **WRF** software must be installed and configured using the "namelist" file located in the WPS directory to align with the designated domain specifications.
+The **WRF** system must be installed and configured using the "namelist" file located in the WPS directory to define a specific area of interest.
 For this study, which focuses on the Ecuadorian Andes and Amazon region, the following specifications apply:

 - **Projection**: Mercator
 - **Initial Latitude**: 0.600000